mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

         key: {
           doc: "API key",
           format: function (val) {
-            check(val, 'should be a 64 character hex key').regex(/[a-fA-F0-9]{64}/);
+            check(val, 'should be a 64 character hex key').regex(/^[a-fA-F0-9]{64}$/);
           },
           default: '3cec609c9bc601c047af917a544645c50caf8cd606806b4e0a23312441014deb'
         }
       });

-Additionally, there is an enum-style format as seen in the examples, where you can specify an explicit set of acceptable values, e.g. `["production", "development", "test"]`.
-Any value not in the list will fail validation.

-## V for Validation
 Calling `conf.validate()` will throw an error with details on each setting that failed to validate, if there were any.
 This is important for avoiding redeployment after each individual configuration error.
 Using the configuration from the custom key format example, here's what an error would look like:

     conf.set('key', 'foo');
     conf.validate();
-    // throws Error: key: should be a 64 character hex key: value was "foo"
+    // Error: key: should be a 64 character hex key: value was "foo"

 # Conclusion
-Convict expounds on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through imperative code in order to inspect or modify settings.
+Convict expands on the standard pattern of configuring node.js applications in a way that is more robust and accessible to collaborators, who may have less interest in digging through imperative code in order to inspect or modify settings.
 With the configuration schema, we can give project collaborators more **context** on each setting as well as provide **validation and early failures** when configuration goes wrong.